I am often asked, so I am going to just refer folks to this page :)

 - railsapps - Sample apps written in rails

 - destroyallsoftware - Screencasts for the more advanced rubyist, vim, emacs, linux, refactoring, testing.
 No longer producing new episodes but you can download packs that are still relevant.

 - Rails Tutorial by Michael Hartl - a series of screencasts, and also the book is online for free

 - RubyWeekly - Weekly newsletter rounding up news, cool jobs

-- Code Wars - Katas in the browser, interesting problems and easy to get started and go!
+- Code Wars - Small problems to solve in the browser, easy to get started and go!

 - Ruby Koans - practice ruby by making tests pass, super fun!!!!
 I redo these every so often